 What is the master’s program in informatics?

 The purpose of the master’s program in informatics is to train people who are engaged in specialized work or research to utilize information into academic, education, life, and culture through interdisciplinary approaches of fusion of humanities and sciences so that it can respond to the situation where the importance of information in human activities is rapidly increasing due to technological progress.
 This program belongs to the Graduate School of Comprehensive Human Sciences, which is one of the six Graduate Schools at the University of Tsukuba in Japan.
-The faculty organizations are the Faculty of Library, Information and Media Science, and the undergraduate educational organizations are the College of Media Arts, Science and Technology and the College of Knowledge and Library Sciences.
+The faculty organizations are the Institute of Library, Information and Media Science, and the undergraduate educational organizations are the College of Media Arts, Science and Technology and the College of Knowledge and Library Sciences.

 Purpose of the human resource development in this program.